Life imprisonment

-Life imprisonment (or life sentence) is any sentence of imprisonment in which the convicted individual will remain incarcerated for the rest of their natural life (or until pardoned or commuted to a fixed term), with or without the possibility of release.
-Crimes that result in life imprisonment are considered extremely serious and usually violent.
-Examples of these crimes are murder, torture, terrorism, child abuse resulting in death, rape, espionage, treason, illegal drug trade, human trafficking, severe fraud and financial crimes, aggravated property damage, arson, hate crime, kidnapping, burglary, robbery, theft, piracy, aircraft hijacking, and genocide.
+Life imprisonment (or a life sentence) is any sentence of imprisonment in which the convicted individual will remain incarcerated for the rest of their natural life (or until pardoned or commuted to a fixed term), with or without the possibility of release.
+Crimes that are punishable by life imprisonment are considered extremely serious and usually violent.
+Examples of these crimes are murder, torture, terrorism, child abuse resulting in death, rape, espionage, treason, illegal drug trade, human trafficking, severe fraud and financial crimes, aggravated property damage, arson, hate crime, kidnapping, burglary, robbery, piracy, aircraft hijacking, genocide, war crimes, and crimes against humanity.

+Law passes

-Common law murder is a crime for which life imprisonment is mandatory in several countries, including some states of the United States and Canada.
+Common law murder is a crime for which life imprisonment is mandatory in several countries, including some states of the United States.
 Life imprisonment (as a maximum term) can also be imposed, in certain countries, for traffic offences causing death.
-Life imprisonment is not used in all countries; Portugal was the first country to abolish life imprisonment, in 1894, and is the only country in the world that considers this type of punishment for the duration of a convict's natural life – both for minors and adults, with or without the possibility of parole – a violation of human rights.
+Life imprisonment is not used in all countries; Portugal was the first country to abolish life imprisonment, in 1884, and is the only country in the world that considers this type of punishment for the duration of a convict's natural life – both for minors and adults, with or without the possibility of parole – a violation of human rights.
 All other Portuguese-speaking countries and Macao also have maximum imprisonment lengths, as do all Spanish-speaking countries in the Americas except for Cuba, Peru, Argentina, Chile and the Mexican state of Chihuahua.
 Other countries that do not practice life sentences include Mongolia in Asia and Norway, Iceland, Croatia, Bosnia and Herzegovina, Slovenia, Andorra and Montenegro in Europe.

 Where life imprisonment is a possible sentence, there may also exist formal mechanisms for requesting parole after a certain period of prison time.
 This means that a convict could be entitled to spend the rest of the sentence (until that individual dies) outside prison.
 Early release is usually conditional on past and future conduct, possibly with certain restrictions or obligations.
 In contrast, when a fixed term of imprisonment has ended, the convict is free.
 The length of time served and the conditions surrounding parole vary.
 Being eligible for parole does not necessarily ensure that parole will be granted.
 In some countries, including Sweden, parole does not exist but a life sentence may – after a successful application – be commuted to a fixed-term sentence, after which the offender is released as if the sentence served was that originally imposed.